What is a UTI?

 - be sick

-For older people, frail people who have problems with memory, learning and concentration (such as dementia), and people with a urinary catheter, symptoms of a UTI may also include:
+For older people, frail people who have problems with memory, learning and concentration (such as dementia), and people with urinary catheters, symptoms of a UTI may also include:

 - changes in behaviour, such as acting upset or confused (delirium)